 The classroom is just one part of your K-State experience as there are more than 475 groups, clubs, professional organizations, and honorary societies across campus.
 In other words, there are hundreds of ways to enrich your time at K-State.
-Sign up and find out what you enjoy!
+There are many education-related involvement opportunities – sign up and find out what you enjoy!

 The College of Education Ambassadors is an organization focused on educating prospective students about the K-State College of Education programs and help to promote the profession of teaching through various recruitment events hosted on and off-campus.
 Ambassadors lead presentations, give tours of Bluemont Hall and talk to prospective students about the vast number of support avenues available to EDCATS.
 Applications are due in February, check your email near the end of the Fall semester for the opportunity to apply.

 The student council for the College of Education is called the EDCAT Council.
 It is composed of elected members, College of Education senators, and faculty advisors.

 Students in the teacher education program may join KNEA-AE.
 Members receive several monthly publications from the national and state offices.
 Members are also covered by liability insurance when they are in the schools observing or working with students.

 Kappa Delta Pi, the international honor society in education, fosters excellence in education and promotes fellowship among those dedicated to teaching.